heliofi/heliopay/README.md

 ### 3. Embed a Pay Stream with the Helio Pay button

-Use this option if you want to embed the Helio Pay Button on your site for Streams
+Use this option if you want to embed the Helio Pay Button on your site for Pay Streams

 ```ts
 import { HelioPay } from "@heliofi/react";